plan-be/iode/doc/source/reports_execution_commands.rst

 Python equivalent functions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To get the Python equivalent of the above commands, refers to the
+To get the Python equivalent of the above IODE commands, refers to the
-:ref:`Equivalence Between IODE Report Execution Commands And Python Functions <report_execution_commands_equivalence>` table.
+:ref:`API Reference <start_api_reports>` tables.